 These are the 20 most-common merchants chargeback risk factors.
 Study them closely, and ask yourself: “how many of these am I vulnerable to?”

 If customers don’t understand your policies, they won’t be able to abide by them.
 Rather than returning an item, for example, the customer may get frustrated and file a chargeback.
-You should be careful to explain your procedures carefully and with careful attention to detail to avoid alienating shoppers.
+Take care to thoroughly explain shipping and return policies to avoid alienating shoppers.